rebekahcallkacz/try-chakra-ui/README.md

 ## Notes About Chakra UI

 - v2 is only compatible w/ React 18^ but seems like a pretty straightforward upgrade: https://chakra-ui.com/getting-started/migration
+- have a lot of components which are really just preset styles - are going to have to decide if we want to truly leverage all of this or rip it off ourselves
+- can very easily create custom icons
+- no problem w/ types so far